spetlr-org/spetlr/docs/streaming/README.md

 ## Delta streaming
-Since Spetlr primarily is built as batch-processing ETL, structured streaming available in the following way:
+Since Spetlr primarily is built as batch-processing ETL, structured streaming is available in the following way:

-- The `DeltaHandle` class has a method called `.read_stream()` which is used for reading a stream.
+- The `DeltaHandle` class includes a method `.read_stream()` for reading a stream.
-- Since streaming behave different that batch process, a stream needs both a read and a write.
-This means that the delta-handle is unable to have a write-stream - just to emphasize - the DeltaHandle does NOT have a stream write function.
-In order to make streaming work for the Spetlr ETL framework the `foreachbatch` stream method is applied.
+- However, because streaming behaves differently than batch processing, a stream requires both a read and a write.
+As a result, the delta-handle is unable to have a write stream method.
+To make streaming work for the Spetlr ETL framework, the `foreachbatch` stream method is utilized.
 The class `StreamLoader()` should be used in the ETL as the `load_into()` method.

 ### Example: Delta streaming
 ```python